awsdocs/amazon-personalize-developer-guide/doc_source/users-datasets.md

 ## Required user data<a name="user-dataset-requirements"></a>

  The training data you provide for each user must match your schema\.
-At minimum, you must provide a User ID for each user\.
+At minimum, you must provide a User ID for each user \(max length 256 characters\)\.
 Depending on your schema, user metadata can include empty/null values\.

 For more information on minimum requirements and maximum data limits for a Users dataset, see [Service quotas](limits.md#limits-table)\.